Course: HIST 317J

 $750.00 Undergraduate 3-credit hour tuition cost

 Visit the famous city of Heidelberg and learn about its fascinating history, from its early origins to the present.
 Explore Heidelberg's role as a political and religious center and a focal point of the German romantic and post-romantic movements.
 You will study German history, the history of Heidelberg, and the rise and fall of powers through lectures and visits to well-known landmarks in this charming city.
-May apply for general education requirements in humanities, history major and minor, electives, and Italian Studies associate or certificate.

 Topics include: